machito/pre-hire/glossary.md

 **Glossary**

-We're tech geeks and we're proud.
+We're tech geeks and we're *very* proud.

-If you're having trouble understanding our lingo, you may reconsider this position, but we believe you'll catch on quickly.
+If you're having trouble understanding our lingo, you *may* reconsider this position, but we believe you'll catch on quickly.

 For your convenience, we've collected a glossary of common vocabulary: